 In this article, I am going to discuss Master Theorem.
-Please read our previous article where we discussed Properties of Asymptotic Notations.
-Here, you will learn what master theorem is and how it is used for solving recurrence relations.
+Please read our previous article where we discussed the Properties of Asymptotic Notations.
+Here, you will learn what the master theorem is and how it is used for solving recurrence relations.

 The master method is a formula for solving recurrence relations of the form:

 a = number of subproblems in the recursion